KitLemonfoot/ArchipelagoHolo8/README.md

 ## Todo
 So so much to do.
 - A proper GUI needs to be built for managing Archipelago settings and connections.
 As it stands, the existing Archipelago MultiClient GUI template does not seem to function properly with holo8.
-- A visual modification that sets the elevator color to black when you are in BK mode.
-- An option for logic to operate per-talent instead of per-generation.
-This will cut down on filler, but will also make the logic more Clique-esque.
 - General code cleanup, on both the APWorld side and the client side.

 ## Special Thanks